Welcome to Labradoodles by the Cucciolini Family!

-- When Puppy has arrived at his new home, keeping the home calm as you enter is vital as Puppy will be afraid of strange loud noises that can be overwhelming.
+- When the puppy has arrived at his new home, keeping the home calm as you enter is vital as a puppy will be afraid of strange loud noises that can be overwhelming.

 - Introduce your dog to his crate upon arrival.

-- Start your Training by showing the Puppy where he needs to eliminate.
+- Start your training by showing the puppy where he needs to be eliminated.